The Dowsing collections Explained

 The Dowsing, is an aesthetic calling card declaring one's right to create true to one's perspective.
 Its attention to form and detail instills a respect for the personal universe we each contain and express through the architecture of clothing.
 The ritualistic and the quotidian, the private and the public, form and function intersect in fashion, making it complex and fascinating.
 My practice addresses and dissolves many issues that arise from the commercial fashion industry.

-respect for manufacturing, opposing wastefulness and apathy.
+for manufacturing, opposing wastefulness and apathy.
 Cultural appropriation in an industry of constant turnover trivializes traditions without regard for their origin.
 My research and the Dowsing’s reverent presentations honor its inspirations, including Ecclesiastical and Mennonite garments.
 Gender and body politics in culture come to a head in fashion, further alienating people from a fundamental expression of self through the body and its protective covering.
-Though the garments are mostly categorized as "feminine" I use male models to subvert this expectation and issues of body type.
+The Dowsing collections work toward inclusion.

 Artistic collaborations, serial performances at multiple institutions, lectures and forums in recent years have resonated widely with a diverse audience.
 Previous Dowsing exhibits have addressed sociopolitical aspects of fashion.
 Those records continue to have a life of their own.
 My work has been successful in highlighting these issues and offering potential solutions.
 As we reinvigorate such consideration, I believe a better understanding of cultures and better use of human and natural resources will follow.